 We had most meaningful manufacturers on the phone over the past 2 weeks and this is what we found out:

 - Onean – The Onean Carver is shipping since 2017 and the Carver X since 2018.
 According to CEO Inigo and Sales Manager Jon they can currently produce about 12 boards a week.
 Delivery time is usually within days.

 - Lift Foils – The Lift Foils eFoil is shipping since June 2018 and has shipped about 1,000 boards until now.
 According to CEO Nick they can produce 200 boards per months (growing) and ship within 2 weeks globally.

 - Loawai (formerly CURF) – The Loawai boards are shipping since summer 2018.
 They produce about 15 boards a months and can ship within days.
 They are so far still focussing on Europe to be able to offer local support.

-- CabraTec – The Cabratec EasyGoat shipped in small volumes since 2018 and continues to ship in small volumes.
-Very soon the larger XXL board for heavier riders will be available according to CEO Mira.
+- CabraTec – The Cabratec EasyGoat shipped in small volumes since 2018 and and the company is currently producing about 40 boards a months with a delivery time in Europe within one week.
+The larger XXL board for heavier riders is also now available according to CEO Mira.

 - Awake – Awake is shipping since spring 2019 and can produce 20 boards per month.
 Shipping time is around 2 weeks.

 - Fliteboard – The hydrofoils from Fliteboard started shipping pre-orders.
 New boards do have a delivery time of 8 weeks according to CEO David Trewern.
 They can produce currently 120 boards per month.